OmarAI2003/outreachy-contributions/README.md

 I experimented with various data scalers (`StandardScaler`, `RobustScaler`, `MinMaxScaler`) on the continuous compound embedding features to improve model performance.
 However, these transformations led to adverse outcomes, so I proceeded without scaling.

-I also refrained from using under/over sampling techniques as it will exclude some of our data points that of course could convey some valuable informating to our models and decided to instad do hyperparameter tuning techniques like GridSearchCV to tune model parameters and improve generalization.
+I also refrained from using under/over sampling techniques as it will exclude some of our data points that of course could convey some valuable informating to our models and decided to instead do hyperparameter tuning techniques like GridSearchCV to tune model parameters and improve generalization.

 # Data Modeling
-- I've modeled my data with **four** models (Actully three):
+- I've modeled my data with **four** models (actually three):

-    1. A **Baseline Model** => Dummy Classifier that make perdictions based on class distribution.
+    1. A **Baseline Model** => Dummy Classifier that makes predictions based on class distribution.
     **Classical ML Models**:
     2. **Logistic Regression** (baseline, linear and interpretable model)
     3. **Support Vector Machine (SVC)** (a bit non-linear and effective for high-dimensional spaces)